cyanzhong/jsbox-docs/docs/en/media/photo.md

 ---|---|---
 format | string | "image" or "data", default is "image"

-Besides, we can set `multi: true` to pick multiple photos, the result list is like:
+Besides, we can set `multi: true` to pick multiple photos, and `selectionLimit` for maximum number of selections, the result list is like:

 Prop | Type | Description
 ---|---|---